 |ROYAL FLYING CORPS|

-If anyone's interested in World War One aviation (Royal Flying Corps) I have interviewed several veterans about their hair-raising experiences.
+I have interviewed several World War One veterans about their hair-raising experiences.
 They are nearly all dead now.
 Here is an aerial photo that one took back in 1918 from the cockpit of his bi-plane!
 I scanned this from a tiny sepia photo.
 This photo could easily have been taken from this plane (note the forward projecting 'pitot tube' which was a device for measuring airspeed).

 The following photos were taken by members of 100 squadron RFC * in 1918.This famous band of intrepid young aviators twice bearded Baron Von Richtofen's incomparable squadron 'Jasta 11' in its Douai stronghold in Eastern France.
 Their exploits were unimaginably brave considering the ramshackle planes they flew by day and by night.This is an FE2C.The propellor is at the back.